Property Taxes in Pennsylvania: Rates, Exemptions, and How They Work (2026)

 Frequently Asked Questions

-Pennsylvania property taxes vary wildly by county because reassessment is not required on any set schedule.
+Pennsylvania property taxes vary widely by county because reassessment is not required on a set schedule.
 Some counties have not reassessed in decades.
 The state uses a Common Level Ratio (CLR) to equalize assessments for appeal purposes.
+School district taxes make up the bulk of most bills, and Act 1 limits how much school districts can raise taxes.
+The homestead exclusion can reduce assessed values.

 Related Articles